Kjarrigan/require_latest/README.md

 ## Development

 There are no dependencies to install.
-Just run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing